MOxUnit/MOxUnit/README.md

 - Manual installation:

-    + Download the zip archive from the [MOxUnit] website.
+    + Download the [[MOxUnit zip archive] from the [MOxUnit] website, and extract it.
+This should result in a directory called ``MOxUnit-master``.
     + Start Matlab or GNU Octave.
-    + On the Matlab or GNU Octave prompt, `cd` to the `MOxUnit` root directory, then run:
+    + On the Matlab or GNU Octave prompt, go to the directory that contains the new ``MOxUnit-master`` directory, then run:

         ```matlab
-        cd MOxUnit          % cd to MOxUnit subdirectory
+        % change to the MOxUnit subdirectory
+        %
+        % Note: if MOxUnit was retrieved using 'git', then the name of
+        %       top-level directory is 'MOxUnit', not 'MOxUnit-master'
+        cd MOxUnit-master/MoxUnit

-        moxunit_set_path()  % add the current directory to the Matlab/GNU Octave path
+        % add the current directory to the Matlab/GNU Octave path
+        moxunit_set_path()

-        savepath            % save the path
+        % save the path
+        savepath
         ```

 ### Running MOxUnit tests